Early breast cancer treatment after surgery

 • Vomiting

-The most common side effects of PERJETA when given with Herceptin and docetaxel for treatment of breast cancer that has spread to other parts of the body (metastatic) are:
+The most common side effects of PERJETA when given with trastuzumab and docetaxel for metastatic breast cancer include:

 • Diarrhea